Jayden Gardner: Virginia

 On April 12, 2021, Gardner transferred to Virginia for his final two seasons of eligibility, choosing the Cavaliers over offers from Arkansas, LSU, Miami, and NC State, among others.
 All Division I athletes who played in the 2020–21 season gained an extra year of eligibility.
 On December 3, he scored 15 points and hit the game-winning putback shot in a 57–56 win against Pittsburgh.
 Gardner was named to the Third Team All-ACC.

-In the Cavaliers’ 2022–23 season opener, Gardner reached the 2,000 career point milestone.
+In the Cavaliers’ 2022–23 season opener, Gardner reached the 2,000 career point milestone becoming one of few players ever in D1 to achieve 2,000 points and 1000 rebounds in a career.
+Gardner helped Virginia capture another ACC regular season championship.
+Lead the Cavaliers to the ACC championship and got rewarded First Team All ACC Tourbament Team.
+Leading the Cavaliers to a 4 seed Gardner made his first ncaa tournament appearance.
 On January 8, 2023 he recorded his 1,000th rebound, joining an exclusive list of Division I players who reached both the 2000-point / 1000-rebound milestones.

+Professional career

+Kortrijk Spurs

+Gardner signed with the Kortrijk Spurs on July 20, 2023 for the 2023-24 season.